umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-from-8-to-latest.md

 ---
 description: >-
-  Learn how to upgrade your Umbraco 8 project to Umbraco 10 CMS.
+  Learn how to upgrade your Umbraco 8 project to Umbraco 10.
 ---

 # Upgrade from Umbraco 8 to Umbraco 10